CityNews: CityNews Radio

-On December 3, 2020, at 10:00 a.m., CIWW in Ottawa rebranded itself as CityNews, and began simulcasting on sister station CJET-FM 101.1 (formerly CKBY-FM) while continuing to broadcast on AM 1310.
+On December 3, 2020, at 10:00 a.m., CIWW in Ottawa (previously known as "1310 News") adopted the CityNews branding, and began simulcasting on sister station CJET-FM 101.1 (formerly CKBY-FM, switching from its previous country music format as "Country 101.1") while continuing to broadcast on AM 1310.
+(The original CKBY's format and call letters were concurrently moved over to 92.3 FM, which previously used the CJET-FM calls.)

 In June 2021, Rogers announced that it would rebrand its five other all-news and news-talk radio stations under the CityNews brand.
 The rebranding is to take effect on October 18, 2021.
 Three of the stations – CFTR 680 Toronto, CFFR 660 Calgary, and CKWX 1130 Vancouver – are co-located with Citytv stations, while a fourth – CKGL 570 Kitchener – is located in a secondary market for Citytv Toronto.
 The move brought the CityNews brand to Atlantic Canada, where Rogers operates CJNI-FM 95.7 Halifax but does not operate a Citytv station.

+On October 26, 2023, Rogers announced it would discontinue the news/talk format on both CIWW and CJET-FM effective at 1:00 p.m. that day, with CJET returning to a country music format and the CIWW licence expected to be returned to the CRTC for cancellation.

+In March 2024, as part of a rebranding of CityNews introduced that month, Rogers began to drop the CityNews branding from its radio stations in favour of NewsRadio.